-captures chart-induced likelihood distortion, where $\eta_r$ combines second-order chart residual and Jacobian distortion weighted by precision $\|\Omega\|$.
-Thus, high-confidence regimes can amplify small geometric errors even when truncation is mild.
-For affine manifolds with exact charts ($\kappa_\Psi=\kappa_J=0$), $\eta_r=0$ and only truncation remains.
+\paragraph{Interpretation and numerical illustration} Equation~\eqref{eq:W2CondMain} splits conditioning error into tail/truncation penalties ($\tau_P,\tau_{\widehat P},\varepsilon_P,\varepsilon_Q$ terms) and interior chart distortion $2L_\Psi r\sqrt{\tanh(\eta_r)}$, where $\eta_r$ combines second-order chart residual and Jacobian distortion weighted by $\|\Omega\|$.
+For affine manifolds ($\kappa_\Psi=\kappa_J=0$), $\eta_r=0$ and only truncation remains.
+In robotics, enforcing hard constraints (e.g.\ unit-quaternion normalization, contact membership) is conditioning, and $\eta_r$ quantifies how constraint curvature and prior precision jointly warp the tangent approximation.
+When $\eta_r\ll 1$, a single tangent chart is faithful, but as $\eta_r$ grows the chart distortion dominates and manifests as miscalibrated credible regions on $\mathcal{M}$.
 Figure~\ref{fig:teaser-cond} illustrates this transition: near-local regimes show close agreement, whereas larger spread introduces mode/variance mismatch and then tail-dominated failure.